Preetika764/Deep-Learning-for-Anomaly-Detection-in-X-Ray-Security-Images/README.md

 The aim of this project is to recognize threat objects in x-ray security images.The dataset is highly biased towards one class (normal) due to insufficient images with abnormal data or anomalies.
-We are trying to recreate the results of the paper - ‘A New GAN-Based Anomaly Detection (GBAD) Approach for MultiThreat Object Classification on Large-Scale X-Ray Security Images’.
+We are trying to recreate the results of the paper - ‘A New GAN-Based Anomaly Detection (GBAD) Approach for Multi-Threat Object Classification on Large-Scale X-Ray Security Images’.

 Dataset used - [https://github.com/MeioJane/SIXray]([url](https://github.com/MeioJane/SIXray))